In 2019, the average new vehicle costs more than $36,000 a year, and when you spend that much on a car, you want it to last as long as possible.

 Ultimately, you want to purchase a car with a reliable reputation if you want it to last a long time.
-In this guide, we'll look at a few of the most historically reliable car brands and why they stand apart from the crowd for superior build quality.
+We have determined from multiple studies that these ten car brands are the most reliable in 2020: In this guide, we'll look at a few of the most historically reliable car brands and why they stand apart from the crowd for superior build quality.

 According to the recent studies, Lexus is the most reliable car brand in America which isn't surprising because, during production for Lexus cars, no problem is too small to fix.